r2devops/hub/docs/create-update-job.md

 * Test report
 * Build result

-In both case, the result should be exposed by the job using [`artifact`](https://docs.gitlab.com/ee/ci/yaml/#artifacts){:target=blank}
+In both case, the result should be exposed by the job using the [`artifact`](https://docs.gitlab.com/ee/ci/yaml/#artifacts){:target=blank}
 option.
-It permits to pass artifact to another job of the pipeline and expose results to users.
+It permits passing an artifact to another job of the pipeline and expose results to users.

 !!! info